Playa Bowls logo

 Playa Bowls Franchise: Pros and Cons

-Strongest asset is a pristine legal and regulatory record — zero disclosed lawsuits, zero government penalties, and zero franchisor-initiated enforcement actions (bottom 5% for Food & Beverage) — but a major risk is 132 signed-but-not-open outlets (top 5%), which may indicate the franchisor is selling faster than it can support openings.
+A key strength is a spotless legal and regulatory record - zero disclosed lawsuits, judgments, settlements, penalties, enforcement actions or outlet terminations - paired with a top quarter stability score of 100; the biggest risk is 132 signed‑but‑not‑open units (top 5%), which suggests franchise agreements are selling faster than openings can be supported.

 Pros